 The second step is to submit your application to www.pac.ie/ucc.
-Your application should include a 1,500-word research proposal, ideally written in consultation with your proposed supervisor.
+Your application should include a 1,000-word research proposal, ideally written in consultation with your proposed supervisor.

 If your first language is not English, you will be required to submit an IELTS Certificate with an overall result of at least 6.5 with no individual score of less than 5.5.

 Applications for PhD courses are accepted throughout the year.
-Prospective students are advised to complete their applications at least two months in advance of their desired start date as all applications go through two different stages of approval - Department and College.
+Prospective students are advised to complete their applications at least two months in advance of their desired start date as all applications go through different stages of approval - Department, School and College.
 The four start dates during the year are January, April, July and October.

 Duration and Format

-The Structured PhD at UCC normally lasts for three years.
+The Structured PhD at UCC normally lasts for tthree or four years with students take a minimum of 15 and a madimum of 30 credits of taight postgraduate traiining modules during that time.
 More information about the support and training offered to you on a Structured PhD can be found at the following link: Structured PhD

-To be eligible to apply for a PhD, you must have obtained a standard of at least Second Class Honours Grade I in an approved primary degree, or equivalent.
+To be eligible to apply for a PhD, you must have an Hnours degree with at least Second Class Honours Grade I in an approved primary degree.
 Applicants with a relevant Masters degree (of any grade) are also eligible to apply.
-Suitably qualified candidates may register on a PhD track (i.e. provisional registration for a PhD) in the first instance.
+Suitably qualified candidates register on a PhD track (i.e. provisional registration for a PhD) in the first instance.
 Students will be subject to a review within 12 to 18 months from the date of registration and will be required to demonstrate progress in the form of 10,000 words minimum written work, as well as defending their work at interview.
-Students may then, on the recommendation of the Head of Department, Supervisor and the approval of the College, transfer to the PhD.
-Appropriate Masters' graduates with at least Second Class Honours can also apply for direct entry to a PhD.
+Students may then, on the recommendation of the Head of Department, Supervisor and the approval of the College, upgrade to the PhD.

 For further details on the application procedure at UCC see our Apply-Research course page.